blabla1337/skf-flask/skf/markdown/knowledge_base/108-knowledge_base--Server_side_validation--.md

 ## Description:

 Validation of user supplied input must always be enforced on the server side.
-Whenever validation of the input is being perfomed on the server side than the constraints can easilly be bypassed whenever an attacker uses an intercepting proxy which he can use to tamper data after they have been validated and send to the server.
+Whenever validation of the input is being perfomed on the client side then the constraints can easilly be bypassed whenever an attacker uses an intercepting proxy which he can use to tamper data after they have been validated and send to the server.